 Choose Your Battles

 As a parent, you may instinctively feel that you have to step in and tell them what to do and not do all the time.
 This can lead to fights especially when your teenager insists on doing something they may regret later on, like dyeing their hair pink or getting a tattoo.

 While it’s normal to be overprotective of your child, it’s not normal to make mountains out of molehills and fight over every small difference you have.
+For example, your teenager might have purchased a fake ID from this website here, or a similar website, and they might not feel this is an issue.
 This does not mean condoning bad behavior, though.

 Pick your battles carefully.
 If you think the issue will not endanger your child’s life or create any major damage, then explain to your teenager the possible consequences, and let it go.
 Sometimes, it’s best for them to learn by experience, and this will prevent unnecessary stress on your part.

 As a parent, you must double your effort to give love and compassion to your teenager.
 It’s not always easy, but this is what parenting is about.
 Your journey with your child isn’t supposed to be perfect; it just needs to be enjoyed together.

 This post contains affiliate links and I may receive a commission, at no additional cost to you, should you purchase through one of my links.
 Please see my disclosure for more information.